 - Automatic calculation of PAYG withholding on wages entered.

-- Separate “Projections” worksheet to allow estimates of income and expenses for any category of income.
+- A separate “Projections” worksheet enables estimates of income and expenses for any category of income.

 Calculations/2018 and later

-There are three versions of this workbook (weekly, monthly, quarterly) to calculate the amount of gross wages and PAYG withholding from variable net wages paid to business owners and their associates at random.
+There are four versions of this workbook (weekly, fortnightly, monthly, quarterly) to calculate the amount of gross wages and PAYG withholding from variable net wages.

 There are two versions of this workbook (monthly & quarterly) to calculate the amount of PAYG withholding from personal services income (PSI) as well as the amounts to be shown on Individual Non-Business and Personal Services Attributed Income Payment Summaries.